hukuuu/stadium-notifier/README.md

 # Stadium Notifier

-Stadum Notifier finds football matches that will be played on specific stadiums every day and sends an email notification to the configured target email.
+Stadum Notifier finds football matches that will be played on specific stadiums every day and sends you a notification.

 ## Setup